Important advice about

 Although the standard procedure at the scene of an accident is to exchange details, this is not possible in hit and run cases or where one or other of those involved has sustained serious injury.
 You also cannot trust that information given at such a scene is trustworthy.
 An unscrupulous person may give false information in the hope of escaping scot-free from the scene.
 This is particularly true if the culpable driver has already been in trouble with the law for dangerous driving.

 Many motor insurance policies include the condition that there should be no admission of liability at the scene.
 Even if the other driver is clearly at fault, you should not look at apportioning blame at that time.
-It is worth noting that, when bringing your claim for a UK motorbike accident, the liable party will not be the other driver but their insurance company.
-It is likely that the insurance company will do everything in their power to reduce the value or oppose your claim.
+It is worth noting at this point, that later on, when bringing your claim, the Respondent will be the other driver but the one trying to reduce and oppose your claim will be an insurance company lawyer.

-Simply, make sure anyone who needs it receives medical attention, exchange drivers’ details, co-operate with the police if present and record names and contact details of any possible witnesses.
+Simply, make sure anyone who needs it receives medical attention, exchange drivers’ details, co-operate with the Gardai if present, record names and contact details of any possible witnesses.
 Should your property have been damaged in the incident, make note of this as soon as possible and take photographs for evidence.
 This includes any damage to your crash helmet, biking leathers and of course, the motorbike itself.

 Should You Engage a Solicitor?